ymkim814/data-512-homework_1/README.md

 Describe the goal of the project.
 List the license of the source data and a link to the Wikimedia Foundation terms of use.
 You should probably provide a very brief summary as to how the ToU applies to the dataset you have created.
-We used 'hyperlink' to create and it relfects because its academical
+We used '' to create and it relfects because its academical  https://doc.wikimedia.org/generated-data-platform/aqs/analytics-api/reference/page-views.html

 All the text of Wikipedia pages (including articles), and all public datasets, are available CC-BY-SA.